 The structurally unique fused aziridine pyrrolo[1,2-a]indole aminobenzoquinone core leads to a highly complex mechanism of action responsible for cellular toxicity.
 In order to

-understand the relationship between structure, antitumor activity and mechanism of action, the mitomycins have been the subject of intense study over the past half century.9
+understand the relationship between structure, antitumor activity, and mechanism of action, the mitomycins have been the subject of intense study over the past half century.9

 Figure 1-1.
 Mitomycins A, B, C and Poriformycin

-During initial bioactivity studies it was found that both 1 and 3 had good antitumor activity in vivo with dose ranges between 8-1000 µg/kg.1,2 However, the LD50 values for 1 and 3 in mice were found to be 2.0 mg/kg and 5.0 mg/kg respectively; therefore, 3 is considered the “safer” cytotoxic agent.
-Ultimately, 3 became the best mitomycin candidate for clinical trials.10 It was found that hypoxic cancer cells (low O2 tension and a reducing environment) are particularly sensitive to 3 at low doses,11 while non-hypoxic cancer cells and non-cancerous cells also become sensitive to 3 at higher dose levels.12 Since these initial activity studies, the effective dose ranges and dosing schedule for 3 have been optimized, and mitomycin C has been shown to be clinically effective in treatment against a number of cancers.13 However, even at therapeutic doses 3 can cause bone marrow suppression and gastrointestinal damage.
+During initial bioactivity studies, it was found that both 1 and 3 had good antitumor activity in vivo with dose ranges between 8-1000 µg/kg.1,2 However, the LD50 values for 1 and 3 in mice were found to be 2.0 mg/kg and 5.0 mg/kg, respectively; therefore, 3 is considered the “safer” cytotoxic agent.
+Ultimately, 3 became the best mitomycin candidate for clinical trials.10 It was found that hypoxic cancer cells (low O2 tension and a reducing environment) are particularly sensitive to 3 at low doses,11 while non-hypoxic cancer cells and non-cancerous cells also become sensitive to 3 at higher dose levels.12 Since these initial activity studies, the effective dose ranges and dosing schedule for 3 have been optimized, and mitomycin C has been shown to be clinically effective in treatment against a number of cancers.13 However, even at therapeutic doses, 3 can cause bone marrow suppression and gastrointestinal damage.
 Consequently, it is generally used as a last resort against cancers that do not respond well to more conventional treatments such as radiation.
 Therefore, Mitomycin C, marketed by BMS as Mutamycin®, has been a chemotherapeutic agent for the past forty years and is still used to treat breast, non-small cell lung, and head and neck cancers when used in combination therapy.14

 An ultimate goal of the study of the mitomycins is the generation of synthetic analogs that have better selectivity for cancerous cells over non-cancerous cells but without the severe toxic side effects.9b,9c,11 Achieving this goal is unlikely without a thorough understanding of the mechanism of action of these structurally unique heterocycles.
 A multitude of mechanistic and metabolite characterization studies show that the mechanism of action is quite complex.
-Four main metabolites of 3 have been isolated upon exposure of DNA to 3 in cell cultures, and under various conditions in vitro.
+Four main metabolites of 3 have been isolated upon exposure of DNA to 3 in cell cultures and under various conditions in vitro.
 The main metabolites isolated are the bis-alkylated DNA lesion 5,15 the monoalkylated DNA lesions 616 and 7,17 and a reduced species 2,7-diaminoaziridinomitosene 818 (Scheme 1-1).
 The formation of each metabolite is indicative of a different form of activation of the mitomycin.
 Therefore, the mechanism of activation leading to and the formation of each species will be discussed separately below.

 Scheme 1-1.
 Main DNA adducts of 3